2sic/2sxc-docs/2sxc Docs Generator/api/dot-net/Custom/Dnn/_Dnn.md

 ﻿---
 uid: Custom.Dnn
-summary: Base classes for custom Razor / C# which only runs on DNN.
+summary: Base classes for custom Razor / C# which only runs on Dnn ☢️.
 # title: Custom.Dnn Namespace
 ---

 # Custom.Dnn Namespace for Dnn ☢️

 This contains all the base classes for your own solutions, which are targeted to Dnn ☢️.

 ## Versioned Base Classes

 All the base classes in this have a version number, so it will become easier to document differences between versions and also to give guidance how to upgrade in case of future breaking changes or security issues.

 ## Previous Base Classes